FMI-ProductionEngineering-PowerPuff/service/README.md

 - Update a recipe (only the author or contributors can update a recipe)
 - Delete a recipe
 - Change frozen status (only the author can change it)
-- Weekly recipe (from an authorized chef with at least 3 recipes, at least 4 likes)
+- Featured recipe for each chef account (must be authorized, with at least 3 recipes and at least 4 likes in total)
 - Add recipe to favorites (only users)
 - Remove recipe from favorites
 - Get favorite recipes of a user